Mercedes-Benz Group AG – Annual report – 31 December 2023

 Country risk is the risk of economic loss arising from changes of political, economic, legal or social conditions in the respective country, e.g. resulting from sovereign measures such as expropriation or interdiction of foreign currency transfers.

-The Mercedes-Benz Group manages these risks via country exposure limits (e.g., for hard currency portfolios of financial services entities).
+The Mercedes-Benz Group manages these risks via country exposure limits (e.g. for hard currency portfolios of financial services entities).
 An internal rating system serves as a basis for the Mercedes-Benz Group’s risk-oriented country exposure management; it assigns all countries to risk classes, with consideration of both external ratings and capital market indications of country risks.

 Finance-market risks

+The Mercedes-Benz Group manages market risks to minimize the impact of fluctuations in foreign exchange-rates and interest rates on the earnings of the Group and its segments.
+The Group calculates its overall net-exposure to these market risks to provide the basis for hedging decisions, which include the selection of hedging instruments and the determination of hedging volumes and the corresponding periods.
+The hedging strategy is specified at Group level and uniformly implemented in the segments.
 Decisions regarding, for example, currencies and asset-liability management (interest rates) are made by a committee that meets regularly.
 Net-exposures are the basis for the hedging strategies and are updated regularly.
 The Mercedes-Benz Group usually counteracts the risk of short-term fluctuations in raw-material prices by means of price escalation clauses in the supply contracts.
 Power purchase agreements are also concluded to reduce electricity price risks.
-Power purchase agreements are purchase agreements that include fixed purchase prices of the electricity generated by a specific plant for generating wind or solar power.
-To a limited extent, derivative financial instruments are used to hedge precious metal purchases.
+Power purchase agreements are purchase agreements for energy needs, including fixed purchase prices of the electricity generated by a specific plant for generating wind or solar power.

 Certain existing benchmark interest rates including those of the London Interbank Offered Rate (for USD, GBP, CHF and JPY) were comprehensively and internationally reformed.
 As a result, those interest rates were gradually abolished and replaced with alternative risk-free reference rates.
 Alternative interest rates were developed on a national level in the context of the respective legal systems and currencies; they can therefore vary with regard to their structure, methodology and period of publication.

-The Mercedes-Benz Group expects the conversion of the outstanding reference rates of hedging instruments and their underlying transactions to be identical and without any material delay.
-The Mercedes-Benz Group continues to consider the economic relationship and thus the continuation of hedge accounting to be still existing as of 31 December 2022.
-The nominal values of the affected hedging instruments that are included in a hedging relationship can be found in table D.84.
+The conversion of the outstanding reference rates of hedging instruments and their underlying transactions was identical and without any material delay.
+The Mercedes-Benz Group considered the economic relationship and thus the continuation of hedge accounting to be still existing as of 31 December 2022.

 The effect of the application of the new interest rates on the Consolidated Financial Statements is being reviewed on an ongoing basis.
-In order to conduct financial transactions based on the new indices, the Mercedes-Benz Group is preparing its IT-systems accordingly.
+In order to conduct financial transactions based on the new indices, the Mercedes-Benz Group is preparing its relevant IT-systems accordingly.
 Uncertainty still exists about future market standards with interest conventions for individual financial products (cash products and interest derivatives) that reference the new risk-free rates.
-Contracts that have not been converted are shown in table D.88.
+Contracts not yet converted as part of the IBOR reform in the previous year (USD LIBOR) amounted to €4,790 million in financial liabilities and €9,258 million in derivatives as of 31 December 2022.

 As part of its risk management system, the Mercedes-Benz Group employs value-at-risk analyses.
-In performing these analyses, the Mercedes-Benz Group quantifies its market risk due to changes in foreign currency exchange rates and interest rates and certain commodity prices on a regular basis by predicting the potential loss over a target time horizon (holding period) and confidence level.
+In performing these analyses, the Mercedes-Benz Group quantifies its market risk due to changes in foreign currency exchange-rates and interest rates and certain commodity prices on a regular basis by predicting the potential loss over a target time horizon (holding period) and confidence level.

 The value-at-risk calculations employed: